mendix/docs/content/releasenotes/mobile/native-template.md

 **Release date: March 2nd, 2020**

+### Fixes

-* The Android app should now by default use a larger heap to accommodate for memory heavy tasks.
+* We fixed a memory issue.
+The Android template now uses use a larger heap by default to accommodate for memory-heavy tasks.
-* The Android app should not crash when the maps widget is being used but the API key has not been configured yet.
+* We fixed an issue where the Android app crashed when the maps widget was used but the API key had not been configured yet.
+The Android app no longer crashes in this case.

 ## 3.1.2